jimTheSTEAMClown/HighSchoolCourses/README.md

 **Source Links and Intermediate Builds:** The current location of most of the source files are on [Jim The STEAM Clowns Google Mechatronics - Digital Logic Site](https://sites.google.com/view/steam-clown-mechatronics/units/unit-6-digital-logic-fundamentals?authuser=0), where there is additional  links to Google Slides, Docs and Canvas LMS class Labs and Assignments.

+# Note To Future Teacher: #
+## How To Use This Beta / Early Access ##
+This material is a work in progress.
+It's also a collaborative effort.
+If you want to connect, work on some of these modules, make edits, add your own content, please connect with Jim Burnham (AKA jim The STEAM CLown) at mailto:TopClown@STEAMClown.org

 # Modules #

 ## ✨ Digital Logic Introduction ##